 Inventory management can even apply for items that you rarely purchase, such as network routers, as it’s a good idea to maintain spare stock of critical IT equipment that your IT services require.

-What are the Activities of Inventory Management?
+What are the activities of inventory management?

 Review the usage statistics of IT components for the last few years to identify any peaks or troughs in demand and see if there is a pattern.
-This will help you to build a model for inventory management that you can use to avoid shortages or excessive stock in the future.
+This will help you build a model for inventory management that you can use to avoid shortages or excessive stock in the future.
 One key driver can be the number of new hires into the organization, as these drive demand for IT equipment.
-By working closely with your human resources function, your inventory management approach can benefit by getting early sight of potential increases and decreases in demand.
+By working closely with your human resources function, your inventory management approach can benefit by getting an early sight of potential increases and decreases in demand.

 It is important that you understand the costs of both the inventory and the costs of managing it.
 These costs can include various expenses incurred throughout the supply chain, including freight, storage, distribution, and disposal.
 Review how your current approach to inventory management has impacted these, and identify where streamlining activities or re-negotiating supply deals could lower the costs.

 Inventory is usually sourced from suppliers.
 Hence, they are an essential part of your inventory management approach.
-Engage with them on what you are trying to do; they may have ideas that can improve your inventory management.
+Engage with them on what you are trying to do; they may have ideas that could improve your inventory management.
 One example is where a supplier will keep stock of regularly used items at your location, still owned by them.
 You only pay for it when you use it, saving you the costs of excess stock by using best practice techniques.

 Different types of IT components will have different patterns of usage and lead time.
 If you use different categories for different types, then you can tailor how you apply inventory management, recognizing that you need to address different periods of demand for specific types of IT assets.
 This type of best practice can be readily achieved using inventory management tools.